jgatjens/angular-pokemon/README.md

 ### 0.0.1
 * Layout with bootstrap.
 * Authentification with Parse.com
-* Login, Register, Recover Password.
+* Login, Register, Recover Passwor, Email Confirmation
 * Save forms from angular
 * Use of directives, services and filters
 * Nice Alerts with sweetalert